munificent/game-programming-patterns/book/spatial-partition.markdown

 ^code grid-move

 That's a mouthful of code, but it's pretty straightforward.
 The first bit checks to see if we've crossed a cell boundary at all.
-If not, we can update the unit's position and we're done.
+If not, all we need to do is update the unit's position and we're done.

 If the unit *has* left its current cell, we remove it from that cell's linked list and then add it back to the grid.
 Like with adding a new unit, that will